 But this time, it just so happens that I went shopping yesterday with this dish in mind, so I got to choose my favorites.
 But if you don’t like my choice of veggies…no problem…just use whatever you have on hand.

 COLOR.
 That’s what I’m talking about.
 I love a dish that tempts my eyes before it tempts my stomach.
 Aw heck.
 What am I saying?
 It always tempts my stomach.
 I’m just that kind of girl.

 But I do love a pretty dish, and what is not to like about this combination of goodness and food bling?

 I’m going to let you in on a little secret here.
 I took a short cut.
 Those of you who read my blog probably aren’t surprised by this.
 I kind of like short cuts in my cooking (being busy 24/7 and all…)

-I didn’t want to spend a long time marinating my pork to give it some great flavor so I picked up a Smithfield peppercorn and garlic marinated pork fillet.
-When I opened the package, I just knew this was going to be a gooood recipe.
+I didn’t want to spend a long time marinating my pork to give it some great flavor so I picked up a pork fillet that is marinated with peppercorns and garlic.

 This baby is going to take a big step out of my cooking time tonight!
 I always use both cracked peppercorns and garlic in my stir fries and I won’t even need to add it this time!

 Take note though…this is kind of a spicy dish with all the peppercorns….sort of a party in your mouth kind of thing.
 If you like less spicy Asian food, try the teriyaki marinated pork fillet instead.